Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Learn how to use your equipment and be comfortable with your vehicle

-If you get modifications done, you’ll need to learn how to operate your new modified vehicle efficiently and safely.
-You’ll most likely have to pass a driving test, and to do so, you’ll need to complete a certain number of required driving hours.
-A driver’s license with restrictions may be issued based on your need for adaptive equipment.
+After modifications, learn to operate your modified vehicle efficiently and safely.
+You'll need to pass a driving test after completing required driving hours.
+Your state may issue a driver's license with restrictions based on your adaptive equipment needs.

 Evaluating the Average Costs of Vehicle Modification